 - Reduced wait times: Our goal is to schedule you for testing within days of you calling for an appointment.
-We monitor our schedule daily to assess our wait times.
-If our wait times for any specific type of imaging extends to more than two weeks, we open up additional appointment times to get you in more quickly.
+We monitor our schedule daily to assess our wait times and do our best to accommodate urgent needs.

 - Advanced multidetector CT scans: We offer multidetector CT, or CAT scans.
 Multidetector CT (also known as multislice CT) provides incredibly fast, detailed images.
 This means that you will be in the scanner for a much shorter period of time, while we receive the highest quality images.

-- 3D mammogram and stereotactic breast biopsy: 3D breast imaging technology offers more comprehensive views for diagnosing breast cancer.
-At St. Peter’s Health, we have 3D mammograms (also known as tomosynthesis) and 3D stereotactic breast biopsy.
+- 3D mammogram and stereotactic breast biopsy: All of our mammograms are now done on 3D machinery.
+3D breast imaging technology offers more comprehensive views for diagnosing breast cancer.
+We also offer 3D stereotactic breast biopsy.
 Stereotactic breast biopsy is performed after a mammogram in which we find calcifications or lumps in the breast that need further investigation.

 Diagnostic Imaging Programs and Services